terales/blackbird-docs/src/content/docs/eggs/spreadsheets.md

 In Blackbird, Eggs are the seeds or blueprints for your workflows.
 They represent the initial ideas that have the potential to become fully-fledged Birds.

-In this Egg-guide, let's explore some common use case around spreadsheets using [Google Sheets](https://docs.blackbird.io/apps/google-sheets/), [Microsoft Excel](https://docs.blackbird.io/apps/microsoft-excel/) or [Airtable](https://docs.blackbird.io/apps/airtable/).
-Find **Downloadable Eggs** under some use cases - download JSON workflows to [import into your Nest](https://docs.blackbird.io/eggs/spreadsheets/#importing-eggs), add your connections, make any desired adjustments, and **fly**.
+In this Egg-guide, let's explore some common use cases around spreadsheets using [Google Sheets](https://docs.blackbird.io/apps/google-sheets/), [Microsoft Excel](https://docs.blackbird.io/apps/microsoft-excel/) or [Airtable](https://docs.blackbird.io/apps/airtable/).
+Find **Downloadable Eggs** under the examples - download JSON workflows to [import into your Nest](https://docs.blackbird.io/eggs/spreadsheets/#importing-eggs), add your connections, make any desired adjustments, and **fly**.

 ## Use cases